Detect Burnt Wires Behind Outlet and Prevent Electrical Burnout

 According to a study by the National Fire Prevention Association, faulty wiring is the most common cause of house and apartment fires in the United States.
 Because of this, codes for electrical work are constantly changing to provide a safer living environment.
-But even if your electric system is current (no pun intended), you can still be vulnerable to burned wires.
+But even if your electric system is current (no pun intended), you can still be vulnerable to burnt wires behind the outlet.

-Burned wires create a lot of issues within the home.
-If you notice problems such as light bulbs burning out quickly, flickering, or you have an issue with a light fixture refusing to turn, on you might have a burned wire.
-Burned wires are dangerous and are a leading cause of house fires.
+Burnt wires create a lot of issues within the home.
+If you notice problems such as light bulbs burning out quickly, flickering, or you have an issue with a light fixture refusing to turn, on you might have burnt wires behind the outlet.
+Burnt wires are dangerous and are a leading cause of house fires.
 But the really scary part about them is that you may have one and not know it for a really long time, which makes your home a danger zone.

 “The thing about a burned wire is sometimes it can take a long period of time before you even notice you have one,” said John Moore Services Electrical Manager David Floyd.
 “Or sometimes you might notice that something is not right with your electrical wiring but have no idea what the problem actually is because there are no lasting visible signs.
 A lamp might flicker for a few days then work fine for the next week.
 And that makes them really hard to notice.”

-Because burned wires are hard to detect, knowing what causes them is a great way to prevent them from occurring.
+Because burnt wires are hard to detect, knowing what causes them is a great way to prevent them from occurring.

 Loose Electrical Connection

-Loose connections are primarily responsible for burned wires.
+Loose connections are primarily responsible for burnt wires behind the outlet.
 In the back of all receptacles are terminals in which wires should be anchored so they stay in place.
 But many times, installers stab the wires through and don’t wrap them around the terminal.
 This is called backstabbing, and backstabbed wires have a tendency to become loose.
 A loose wire causes the wire to burn, and burned wires will eventually start a fire.

 The holiday season is right around the corner and this means decorating the home and yard with colorful lights.
 In order to do this, an extension cord is usually needed.
 But if the extension cords are not placed in certain areas, you can end up with burned wiring.